Pauldwyer/quiz-game-3.0/README.md

 ## Features

-In this section I will show and discuss all the features of the site.
+In this section, I will show and discuss all the features of the site.

 ### Existing Features

 - Home is the first page you see when you open the site.
-It clearly states the name of the quiz, has one button for Play and one button for Highscores.
+It clearly states the name of the quiz and has one button for Play and one button for Highscores.
     - The play button initiates the start of the quiz.
-    - The highscores button brings you to a different page that has the list of high scores.
+    - The high scores button brings you to a different page that has the list of high scores.
-    - The footer which clearly states the site is built for academic purposes and has a link to the developers GitHub.
+    - The footer clearly states the site is built for academic purposes and has a link to the developers' GitHub.

 ![Home Page](assets/images/home-page-features.png)

 - Game page.
 The game starts when you click the play button.
 You are brought to a different page that has multiple choice questions.
   - There is a question counter in the top left corner to show which question the user is on.
-  - There is a score counter in the top right corner that increments by 10 points everytime the user gets a question correct.
+  - There is a score counter in the top right corner that increments by 10 points every time the user gets a question correct.
   - The question is displayed.
   - Four multiple choice answers are provided.
-  - When you hover over a answer there is a hover effect on mouse over.
+  - When you hover over an answer there is a hover effect on mouseover.
   - If you select correct or incorrect answers the buttons will highlight with a different colour respectively.

 ![Game Page](assets/images/game-page-features.png)
 ![Game Page Capture](assets/images/game-page-capture.gif)

 - End page is displayed when all four questions have been answered.
-This page has total score at the top, four buttons and a footer.
+This page has a total score at the top, four buttons and a footer.
   - Total score at the top of the screen shows what score the user received.
-  - Username button allows the user to input a username to show on the high scores list
+  - The username button allows the user to input a username to show on the high scores list
   - Save button is only available when the user has inputted a username.
-This allows the user the save their username on the highscore list.
+This allows the user the save their username on the high score list.
   - Play again button allows the user to play the game again.
   - Go home button allows the user to return to the home page.